joshuaeckroth/cinf401-website/notes/ggplot.markdown

 Every plot starts with the `ggplot()` function.
 Then, you "add" graphics to it (using `+`), such as `geom_line()` or `geom_point()`.
 The examples below and in the cookbook illustrate this point.

-The [ggplot docs](http://docs.ggplot2.org/current/) might prove useful to you, as will the R book, pp. 86-98, and the [Cookbook for R](http://www.cookbook-r.com/Graphs/).
+The [ggplot docs](http://docs.ggplot2.org/current/) might prove useful to you, as will the [Cookbook for R](http://www.cookbook-r.com/Graphs/).

 ## Aesthetics